Legal separation: What it is and what it isn't

 Again, this is a decision for you and your spouse to make based on what is best for your family's own unique situation.

 If you are from outside Arizona, and even if you live here, you may not have heard of "covenant marriage."
 In Arizona, it is a type of marriage couples can opt to enter into that carries certain heightened burdens such as premarital counseling and greater requirements for legal separation and divorce.
 Please see links below for more information.

 Some final thoughts

-Always consult with a competent family law attorney who is knowledgeable in and has considerable experience with legal separations before deciding whether to proceed with one yourself.
+Always consult with a competent family law attorney who has experience with legal separations before deciding whether to proceed with one yourself.
 Best of luck to you and yours!

 Read about legal separationRead this guide and others on the topic of legal separation.
 Discuss with your spouse if this option is right for your unique situation.

 Talk to a family law attorneyYou should always discuss your options with a competent family law or divorce/separation attorney.
 A good lawyer can talk you through all of your options and what to expect.
 They will also make sure you end up with a fair decisions on issues like division of assets, child custody, alimony and child support.